gmiklos-inst/codelabs/todo-react/1-setting-up-a-react-developer-environment.md

 ```

 I suggest putting this in a file called `index.html` in your workspace.
 Most of these lines are standard stuff that you might be familiar with - significant lines include the container for the application `app-container` where React will render your application and the included JS file `app.tsx` which will contain most our application code.
 The .tsx extension in this case denotes that it is a Typescript file with React extensions.
 You are free to customize this template however you wish - these are just the absolute bare-bones we need to get the app running.

-### Create styles SASS file

-SASS is very similar to CSS as it is a superset of the former.
-We do not need anything fancy for now - just create an empty file named `styles.scss` in your workspace root.

 ### Setting up Babel